PaladinCloud/CE/installer/README.md

 * The installer box or machine from where the installation is happening should be on the same VPC or should be able to connect to MySQL DB.

-**Note:** Our AMI is in AWS Linux and we continuously test our application using Amazon AWS Linux-based installer boards.
+**Note:** Our AMI is in AWS Linux, and we continuously test our application using Amazon AWS Linux-based installer boards.
 If you want any other OS flavor, please raise a ticket [here](https://github.com/PaladinCloud/CE/issues/new/choose).